BY: HASSAN FARAZIAN

 The most plausible explanation is that professors are not particularly interested in students’ welfare.
 Promotion and tenure depend on published research, not good teaching.
 Professors strike an implicit bargain with their students: we will give you light workloads and inflated grades so long as you leave us alone to do our research.
 Mr Hacker and Ms Dreifus point out that senior professors in Ivy League universities now get sabbaticals every third year rather than every seventh.
 This year 20 of Harvard’s 48 history professors will be on leave.
 (My Emphasize)

 Added to the dilemma of traditional schools has been the growing trend of online education.
 Its cost compared to the university schooling is like day and night.
 Hence innovative schooling business models have struck the chord with many young people, their parents and even education experts who been tired and highly skeptical of the “old school” methods.
 One such example is MissionU founded by a young entrepreneur Adam Braun on the principle that it last only one year and costs nothing to partake.
 Then if candidates have landed a job that would pay $50.000 or more, they must pay back 15 percent of their income for three years.
-This kind of approach will continue to haunt universities that resemble dinosaurs and are disconnected from the realities of the working world; sidetracked from their principal objectives; and concentrated on the glitter of research, brand name professors and of course, needless to say, sports programs.
+This kind of approach will continue to haunt universities that resemble dinosaurs and are disconnected from the realities of the working world; sidetracked from their principal objectives; and concentrated on the glitter of research, brand name professors, and of course, needless to say, sports programs.

-In the academic year of 2010-2011, the University of Nebraska in Lincoln ( NU) scraped its Industrial Engineering program – overnight — due to lack of student participation and funds that did no longer made any financial sense.
-As the cost of higher education continues to be matched only by the Health sector, it is yet another weighing factor on the daily economic life of many Americans who are crushed under it and the student loans that now exceeds 1 Trillion dollars.
+In the academic year of 2010-2011, the University of Nebraska in Lincoln ( NU) scraped its Industrial Engineering program – overnight — due to a lack of student participation and funds that no longer made any financial sense.
+As the cost of higher education continues to be matched only by the Health sector, it is yet another weighing factor on the daily economic life of many Americans who are crushed under it and the student loans that now exceed 1 Trillion dollars.
 There will be a lot more trimming of various Departments, schools, and indeed small colleges or even, yes, Universities either disappearing or merely merging with others — just like the example of NU and the vanishing of its Industrial Engineering school.
 Thus many of the higher education employees will also be joining the ranks of the unemployed.

 INFLATION AND THE INTEREST RATES

 These are the two most obvious thorny interrelated economic factors that are affecting the current market jitters.
 However, inflation has been coming for some time but ignored and swept under the carpet.
 While the core inflation index — until now– has been deemed reasonable according to the Federal Reserve’s goal of 2%, it has most definitely surpassed its watched target.
 The three most essential items of Food, Health Care, and Housing combined would undoubtedly put the current inflation level well over the 2% level – and rising.
-As for the continuing rise in Health Care, Warren Buffet’s recent and most favorite expression used over the years is fitting when he had recently observed: “The ballooning costs of healthcare act as a hungry tapeworm on the American economy” that has dragged the economy.
-The Food and Housing speaks for itself along with the energy cost ( have you filled up your car lately?)
+As for the continuing rise in Health Care, Warren Buffet’s recent and most favorite expression used over the years is fitting when he recently observed: “The ballooning costs of healthcare act as a hungry tapeworm on the American economy” that has dragged the economy.
+The Food and Housing speak for themselves along with the energy cost ( have you filled up your car lately?)

-It goes without saying that the rising inflation and consequently interest rates will affect and cut like a knife through all sectors of the economy such as the stock market that is currently witnessing the turmoil.
-But the real estate and the pension funds will also be in the direct hit of this next inevitable adverse economic factor on the horizon.
-Although the effect of interest rates on the pension funds or any other financial instruments is a very complex task to foretell subject also to other factors, it is certain that the hike in interest rates could be instrumental in causing it noticeable fluctuation.
+It goes without saying that the rising inflation and consequently interest rates will affect and cut like a knife through all sectors of the economy such as the stock market which is currently witnessing turmoil.
+But real estate and pension funds will also be the direct hit of this next inevitable adverse economic factor on the horizon.
+Although the effect of interest rates on pension funds or any other financial instruments is a very complex task to foretell subject also to other factors, it is certain that the hike in interest rates could be instrumental in causing it noticeable fluctuation.
 Adding to further instability and uncertainties in the market and the economy.
 But with regards to the real estate market, during the coming months and by the end of 2018, the 30Yr Fixed Mortgage rate will be close to 7% and given the deteriorating nature of the economy, making it harder for borrowers to qualify.
-This would be the repeat of the movie with the same ghastly ending, even worse than the last recession.
-The sellers will find out that there are no buyers for the speculative and astronomically high prices the real estate market has become and that there is a limit to the number of millionaires or very high earning professionals.
+This would be a repeat of the movie with the same ghastly ending, even worse than the last recession.
+The sellers will find out that there are no buyers for the speculative and astronomically high prices the real estate market has become and that there is a limit to the number of millionaires or very high-earning professionals.
 The rise in the interest rates would, of course, be the awakening trigger in the real estate crash and of course, an overall bankruptcy that will begin through a snowball effect of credit card debt, mortgage payments ( as variable rates will also rise) and all other kinds of debt Private, Public or otherwise.

 The UNEMPLOYMENT And The UNDERGROUND ECONOMY